Agnes-Lucy/alx-low_level_programming/0x09-static_libraries/README.md

-This is a poject in static library
+This is a poject on static library on c.